 Stanford complied with the requirements of the County Noise Ordinance on individual construction projects.
-Three fireworks events occurred during the reporting period.
-Two events per year are allowed by the GUP, the third event obtained the necessary entertainment permit from the County Planning Office.
-Stanford maintained the noise hotline, and one complaint was received.
+Two fireworks events occurred during the reporting period.
+Two events per year are allowed by the GUP.
+Stanford maintained the noise hotline (650) 723-2281.
+The University reports that no complaints were received.
 See Appendix B, Condition R for more detail.